brittonhayes/notion-homeassistant/README.md

 This is a simple integration between [Notion](https://www.notion.so/) and [Home Assistant](https://www.home-assistant.io/).
 Allows you to sync your Home Assistant entities, devices, and services to Notion databases.

+This package uses [brittonhayes/homeassistant-ts](https://github.com/brittonhayes/homeassistant-ts) to interact with Home Assistant.

 ## ⚡ Usage

 How to use the integration.